lharrytee/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a directory in another directory
+move a file from one directory to another